Seeker38/hate_speech_detection_on_youtube/README.md

 ```bash
 npm install react recharts axios react-icons qrcode.react react-spinners
 ```

+2.4.
+Set up database and collection for data storage:

+- Change the names of databases and collections contained in the server, visomences and src files to match your created and set up database and collection names.

 ###### Part 3: Install API for YouTube (For your YouTube account)